mhuckstepp/MaxHxkcd/README.md

 # A better way to view your favorite xkcd comics!

-Solo project built from scratch with React, Redux, Tailwind, Node, Express and PostgreSQL.
+Solo project built from scratch with React, Redux, Tailwind, Node, Express PostgreSQL, Heroku Scheduler and xkcd API.

 The site loads random comics and includes infinite scroll, night mode and search.